 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-During cancer treatment and recovery, patients may not be able to get all the calories and nutrients they need by mouth.
-Tube feeding, or enteral nutrition, provides nutrition in liquid or formula form through a tube placed into the stomach or intestine.
+Tube feeding, or enteral nutrition, provides nutrition in liquid or formula form through a hollow tube placed into the stomach or intestine.
 Some medicines may also be given through the feeding tube.

 There are generally two ways feeding tubes are placed:

 The most common feeding tubes include nasogastric tubes (NG tubes) and gastrostomy tubes (G tubes).
 However, there are several types of feeding tubes based on how and where they are placed in the digestive system.

 During illness and recovery, some patients may not be able to get all the calories and nutrients they need by mouth.
 This is no one’s fault.
 It is important to help children understand that nutrition support (enteral nutrition) is not a punishment.
 Most children adapt well to having a feeding tube.

 Make sure your child doesn’t touch or pull on the tube.
 Follow instructions for skin care around the tube site to prevent irritation or infection.

 The most common side effects of tube feeding are nausea, vomiting, stomach cramps, diarrhea, constipation, and bloating.

 Most side effects can be prevented by following instructions for care and feeding.

 For many patients, a feeding tube is often used to supplement what the child is able to eat by mouth.
 Other patients may get all nutrients from a feeding tube.